MontielAguilar/8-connecting-to-a-sql-database-project-tutorial/README.md

 Once you are finished solving the exercises make sure to make your changes, then push to your repository fork and go to 4Geeks.com to upload the repository link.

-# Solutions

-We also incorporated the solution samples on `./src/solution.py` that we strongly suggest you only use if you are stuck for more than 30min or if you have already finished and want to compare it with your approach.